impostorsguides/impostorsguides.github.io/rbenv/part-1/1-f-content.md

 So passing Ruby code directly to the `ruby` interpreter in your terminal (via the `-e` flag) is one of the two scenarios which will cause `rbenv` to assume that any **subsequent** args are meant to be positional args, not flags to the `ruby` command itself.

 Regarding the 2nd pattern (`--`), I've seen it used in terminal commands before but I doubt I could explain its purpose.
-StackOverflow [saves the day again](https://web.archive.org/web/20220623104640/https://unix.stackexchange.com/questions/11376/what-does-double-dash-mean):
+StackOverflow [saves the day again](https://web.archive.org/web/20220623104640/https://unix.stackexchange.com/questions/11376/what-does-double-dash-mean){:target="_blank" rel="noopener"}:

 <p style="text-align: center">
   <img src="/assets/images/double-dash.png" width="70%" alt="What is a double-dash?" style="border: 1px solid black; padding: 0.5em">